ssmak/easy-tesseract-ocr/README.md

 # easy-tesseract-ocr
 This is a tiny OCR project and just provide a caller method to interact with Tesseract (Which is a known open source OCR library project written in C++).

+## features
+1) OCR on static image (result in text or the value of probability)
+2) OCR on screen with specified region (result in text or the value of probability)

 ## prerequisite
 Download and Install the Tesseract OCR Engine:<br />
 For more details, please refer to Github: https://github.com/tesseract-ocr/tesseract<br />